 - Not looking at latency

-- Using extremely compressible data on an array that does compression
+- Using extremely compressible data (maybe even all zeros using sqlio or dd) on an array that does compression

 I could go on but you get the idea.
 A good move would be to look at the performance primer here before doing anything else…